canonical/ubuntu-boards-documentation/explanations/installer-or-preinstalled.rst

 =========================================
-Server Installer or Pre-installed Images?
+Server installer or pre-installed images?
 =========================================